Resupply of German submarines in Spain, 1940–1944: Replenishment operations

-Sources differ and list 25-26 cases of German submarines serviced in Spanish ports documented, taking place between January 1940 and February 1944: 5 in 1940, 16 in 1941, 3 (2) in 1942, none in 1943 and 1 (0) in 1944.
+Sources differ and list 25 or 26 cases of German submarines resupplying in Spanish ports, taking place between January 1940 and February 1944: five in 1940; 16 in 1941; two or three in 1942; none in 1943; and either one or none in 1944.
 Most were scheduled operations and 3 were emergency cases.
-The ports used were Vigo (7-8), Las Palmas (6), Cádiz (6) and El Ferrol (5).
-Overall, there were 1,508 tons of gasoil and 37 tons of heavy oil pumped; in most cases there was also lubricants, water and foodstuffs delivered, in some cases navigation charts and first-aid kits, and in 3 cases there were torpedoes loaded.
-In few cases injured or sick German sailors were taken off the ship.
-Almost all cases were overnight operations, though two emergency repairs took a few days.
-There were 4 German supply ships ("Thalia", "Bessel", "Max Albrecht" and "Corrientes") involved.
-In one case the replenishment operation was abandoned, as it turned out that the submarine in question was damaged and unfit for the process.
-On the navy side the operations were co-ordiated by Oberkommando der Marine, in Spain the process was managed by the German navy attaché in Madrid, Kurt Meyer-Döhner.
+The ports used were Vigo, Las Palmas, Cádiz, and Ferrol.
+Overall, there were 1,508 tons of gasoil and 37 tons of heavy oil pumped.
+In most cases lubricants, water and foodstuffs were also delivered; in some cases navigation charts and first-aid kits were also provided.
+In three documented cases torpedoes were loaded.

+In few cases injured or sick German sailors were taken off U-boats.
+Almost all cases were overnight operations, although two emergency repairs took a few days.
+There were four German supply ships, Thalia, Bessel, Max Albrecht and Corrientes, involved.
+In one case the replenishment operation was abandoned, as it turned out that the U-boat in question was damaged and unfit for the process.
+On the navy side the operations were co-ordinated by Oberkommando der Marine.
+In Spain the process was managed by the German navy attaché in Madrid, Kurt Meyer-Döhner.

 Phasing out

 Though usually performed in total secrecy, in few cases replenishment operations lasted until daylight and even attracted some crowds watching from the shores.
-The British gained indication of provisioning, but lacked evidence, especially that since July 1940 Franco, disappointed with Hitler's refusal to discuss Spanish territorial claims in Africa, suspended supply operations; they were resumed in March 1941.
+This alerted the British to the process, although they lacked the necessary evidence to put pressure on the Franco government.
+In July 1940 Franco, disappointed with Hitler's refusal to discuss Spanish territorial claims in Africa, suspended supply operations.
+They were resumed in March 1941.
 In July 1941 the British embassy in Madrid lodged a formal protest, pointing to breach of Spanish neutrality obligations.

-Since mid-1941 the British intelligence had already irrefutable proof, and in late 1941 they captured sailors from U-434, shortly after she had re-fuelled at Vigo.
-Following a series of British protests, in late 1941 the Spanish terminated their operations in the Canary Islands and scaled down the process altogether, in principle reduced to emergency operations.
-In May 1942 the Spanish for the first time interned a German submarine which sought refuge following combat damages, the submarine was eventually sold to the Spanish Navy; 1 other case is known for 1943.
-Usually the German crew were initially interned, but under various circumstances they made it back to Germany.
+By mid-1941 British intelligence had irrefutable proof of the operation, and in late-1941 they captured sailors from U-434, shortly after she had re-fuelled at Vigo.
+Following a series of protests, the Spanish terminated the operation in the Canary Islands in late-1941 and restricted the replenishment process on the mainland, in principle reducing it to emergency operations.
+In May 1942 the Spanish for the first time interned a German U-boat which sought refuge following combat damage.
+The boat was eventually sold to the Spanish Navy.